zainshahid630/bb-chat/ANDROID_APK_GUIDE.md

 # 📱 Android APK Build Guide for Business Chat System

-This guide will help you create an Android APK from your betting chat web application.
+This guide will help you create an Android APK from your business chat web application.

 ## Prerequisites